arduino/docs-content/content/tutorials/projects/arduino-iot-cloud-amazon-alexa-integration/arduino-iot-cloud-amazon-alexa-integration.md

 ![Tap choose device.](assets/image_13_L31c4LtBzP.jpg)

-After tapping on **Choose Device** you will be presented with the setup page listing all the available devices (They will be named according to how we named our properties in Arduino IoT Cloud).
+After tapping on **Choose Device** you will be presented with the setup page listing all the available devices (They will be named according to how we named our properties in Arduino Cloud).

 ![Device setup.](assets/image_14_BZgHyvIG2Z.jpg)